vaadin/hackathon-23-2/README.md

 You might want to demo your app to the audience at the end of the session.

+In this demo user can do following

+* Click on map to add place to the database with a name
+* Click a place on a map to edit it in places view

 ## The Sightseeing APP

 ACME is a Travel Agency that wants to offer their passengers an App that facilitates tourism in cities along the route.